-With the existence of the Ontario market and the implementation of revised practices by the Independent Transmission System Operator (MISO) in April 2005, MH can now offer 100% of its surplus energy to these surrounding markets.
-In effect, MH has expanded its customer base to include Ontario and the entire MISO footprint.
-The MISO standard market gives MH the ability surplus energy to the market offer all without transacting with specific counterparties.
+With existence of the Ontario market the and the implementation of revised practices by the Independent Transmission System Operator (MISO) in April 2005, MH can now offer 100% of its surplus energy to these surrounding markets.
+In effect, MH has expanded its include Ontario and the entire MISO customer base to footprint.
+The MISO standard market gives MH the ability offer all surplus energy to the market without transacting with specific counterparties.
 As no excess